-Grant of RSUs as Percentage of Target RSUs
+Percentage of Performance Target Achieved Grant of RSUs as Percentage of Target RSUs

-No RSUs earned 90% of target RSUs (minimum award for minimum achievement) Prorated on a straight-line basis, between 90% and 100% 100% of target Prorated on a straight-line basis, between 100% and 150% 150% of target
+Below minimum No RSUs earned

+At minimum 50% of target RSUs (minimum award for minimum achievement)

+Prorated on a straight-line basis, between 50% and 100%

+100% of target

+Prorated on a straight-line basis, between 100% and 150%

+150% of target

-Performance-based restricted stock units vest, if at all, in three equal annual installments, subject to continued service after achievement of the performance measures, starting March 1, 2016.
-In connection with our 2015 traditional performance-based equity awards, we achieved 113% of our annual revenue metric target, 150% of our annual profitability metric target, and 90% of our annual free cash flow metric target.
-Based on our actual results in fiscal 2015, traditional performance-based RSUs were earned by our named executive officers for achievement of the annual revenue, annual profitability, and annual free cash flow metric targets.
-See "Compensation Discussion and Analysis-Equity Awards," which details the actual performance-based restricted stock units earned in fiscal 2015.
+Performance-based restricted stock units vest, if at all, in four equal annual installments, subject to continued service after achievement of the performance measures, starting March 1, 2017.
+In connection with our 2016 traditional performance- based equity awards, we achieved 57.4% of our annual revenue metric target, and 0% of our EBITDA metric target.
+Based on our actual results in fiscal 2016, traditional performance-based RSUs were earned by our named executive officers for achievement of the annual revenue metric target only.
+See "Compensation Discussion and Analysis-Equity Awards," which details the actual performance-based restricted stock units earned in fiscal 2016.